 Dr Thea Gomelauri

-Thea’s current research focuses on Georgian Jewry—the world’s oldest continuous Jewish diaspora—and their contribution to the Jewish scribal traditions.
-Her book The Lailashi Codex: The Crown of Georgian Jewry (Oxford: Taylor Institution Library, 2023) explores the fascinating history of the miracle-working biblical codex, and its owners.
+Thea’s current research focuses on the heritage of Georgian Jewry and ancient scribal traditions.
+Her book The Lailashi Codex: The Crown of Georgian Jewry (Oxford: Taylor Institution Library, 2023) explores the fascinating history of the miracle-working biblical codex in Georgia, and its owners.
 She is currently working on a diplomatic edition of the Lailashi Codex.
 Her next book introduces the unknown Georgian Jewish manuscripts, providing a necessary context for further interdisciplinary studies.

 Thea has vast experience in different international, and intercultural contexts.
 She is a recipient of multiple research and teaching grants, including the Robert S. McNamara Fellowship at the World Bank Institute, the International OSI Policy Fellowship at the Open Society Institute, the Curriculum Development Fellowship at Central European University, and the European Commission Tempus Program.
 At different times, she worked on research and consultancy assignments with the EBRD, UNDP, and UNHCR in troubled and war-torn regions.